walterfreeman/music/syllabus.md

 maximum flexibility with your work schedules and allow you to work around health issues, other classes, etc., while still requiring that the bulk of your work is turned in on time.

-Each of you has ten ``late days'' that you may use without penalty.
+Each of you has ten "late days" that you may use without penalty.
 That is, you may turn in two assignments five days late, or five assignments two days late, etc., with no loss of credit.
 (In the case of late homework, I may ask you to have a short discussion with me to ensure that you understand the material and are not just copying someone else's work.)
 If you do want to turn something in late, please email me on the due date and let me know, as